 Introduction

-Its same for coffee.
+It’s the same for coffee.
 The chemistry behind water is complex, and still not fully understood.
 Colonna-Dashwood & Hendon’s Water for Coffee (2015) takes a deep dive into this topic.
 To make this more approachable, Third Wave Water has built a whole business to help you achieve a desired mineral composition specifically for various types of coffee – simply add their mineral packs to distilled water.

 Various recipes will talk about adjusting the total hardness (ppm \(CaCO_3\)) and alkalinity (ppm \(CaCO_3\)) by focusing on the content of calcium and magnesium.
-The Coffee ad Astra Blog summarized this well into a beautiful figure: alt text
+The Coffee ad Astra Blog summarized this well into a beautiful figure:

 Figure 1: Total Hardness vs Alkalinity: Target values, by Coffee ad Astra.
 Grey boxes describe the coffee brewed with water hardness and alkalinity in that region.
 See “Chemistry Overview” for an explanation of “Total Hardness” and “Alkalinity”.

-Several interesting takeawawys:
+Several interesting takeaways:

-• Boston’s tap water produces weak, sour, and sharp coffee (bottom left)
+- Boston’s tap water produces weak, sour, and sharp coffee (bottom left)

-• “Most naturally occurring water will fall near [the 1:1 line] because of how water acquires its minerals by dissolving limestone.”
+- “Most naturally occurring water will fall near [the 1:1 line] because of how water acquires its minerals by dissolving limestone.”

 The circled regions indicate the ranges recommended by:

-• The Specialty Coffee Association SCA (green bar)
+- The Specialty Coffee Association SCA (green bar)

-• Colonna-Dashwood & Hendon (2015) Water for Coffee book
+- Colonna-Dashwood & Hendon (2015) Water for Coffee book

-• Specialty Coffee Association of Europe (SCAE)
+- Specialty Coffee Association of Europe (SCAE)

-We want to adjust our water composition to be within these regions.
+To “fix” the water issue, we need to adjust our water composition to be within these regions.

 Brief Chemistry Overview

-Total hardness in Figure 1 is synonumous with General Hardness (GH), which measures the amount of dissolved calcium (\(Ca^{2+}\)) and magnesium (\(Mg^{2+}\)) ions.
+Total hardness in Figure 1 is synonymous with General Hardness (GH), which measures the amount of dissolved calcium (\(Ca^{2+}\)) and magnesium (\(Mg^{2+}\)) ions.
 These ions help pull out aromatic compounds during the extraction process.

-• Magnesium is more “aggressive” at pulling out organic acids and fruity esters
+- Magnesium is more “aggressive” at pulling out organic acids and fruity esters

-• A higher GH helps with extracting more flavor out of the coffee
+- A higher GH helps with extracting more flavor out of the coffee

-• If GH is too high, you can over-extract the coffee, hence there are specific recommendations of GH level for different roast levels.
+- If GH is too high, you can over-extract the coffee, hence there are specific recommendations of GH level for different roast levels.

-• If KH is too high, it will soak up the bright, aromatic acids, resulting in a flat, dull cup.
+- If KH is too high, it will soak up the bright, aromatic acids, resulting in a flat, dull cup.

-• If KH is too low, the high acidity from coffee will taste metallic or sour.
+- If KH is too low, the high acidity from coffee will taste metallic or sour.

 Recipes